-The first thing you need to apply for the J-1 Visa is a copy of the DS-160 Form.
-You can get this form from your International Cooperator or the U.S. Embassy website in your home country.
+The first thing you need to complete in order to apply for the J-1 Visa is the DS-160 Form.
+You can complete this form here.
 You will need to submit the DS-160 Form, your DS-2019 Form, SEVIS receipt and passport to the U.S. Embassy or Consulate in your home country in order to schedule a visa appointment.
 Please consult with your International Cooperator or the embassy’s website to determine if there are other forms you may need to submit with your application, as requirements vary by country.

 The DS-2019 Form is your proof of sponsorship.
 This is the form that allows you to legally work in the United States (provided that you also have a valid J-1 Visa) for a specified period of time.
 It is also the form that determines how long you can work and stay in the U.S.

 Note: About halfway down your DS-2019 Form, you will find a section labeled with the number “3.”
 Two dates will be printed in this section.
 These are the dates that you may begin and end your work commitment in the U.S. You are allowed to travel in the United States for 30 days beyond the end date listed in this section.
-However, all participants must return home by October 15th of the year of participation, even if their travel period extends past this date.
 Please check these dates and all other personal information thoroughly and let us know immediately if you have any questions or concerns or if there are any mistakes.
 You are eligible to work only with a valid DS-2019 Form and only between the dates listed in Section 3 of the DS-2019 Form.

 When you get your passport back from the embassy, hopefully you will have received your J-1 Visa!
 The visa is the document that allows you to enter the United States and explains why you are in the country.
 The J-1 Visa is an Exchange Visitor Visa, sponsored by InterExchange.
 InterExchange is your sponsor for visiting the U.S. No one except InterExchange or a U.S. government agency has the authority to cancel your visa.